Selivanof/sailproj/README.md

 # sailproj: A console sailing game written in C

-This is a local multiplayer game for 1-4 players, written entirely in a single C file for the purposes of the lesson "Structured Programming", which runs on the windows console.
+This is a local multiplayer game for 1-4 players for the purposes of the lesson "Structured Programming".
+It uses the windows console to output the game to the player.
+Players can choose between 3 different ships (each with a unique advantage) and 3 difficulty levels (that affect the enviroment).
+Winds can influence the ship's movement, making it harder to reach the goal.

+**Note that the code comments are in Greek.**

 ## Specifications for the game (as given by the lesson's instructor)